optimum-os/daruma-ball/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Daruma Ball is an open-source project that aims to build an app that can help people to transform their to-do list into a done list.
-It was totally inspired from the concept of Daruma Balls.
+Daruma Ball is an open-source project.
+The concept is to create a to-do list app that uses the traditional Japanese Daruma doll as a way to motivate users to complete their tasks.

 ### Why Contribute?
 - Learn new skills and technologies